Scouting America membership controversies: Racial segregation

 Segregated public schools were declared unconstitutional in 1954 by a unanimous Supreme Court ruling in Brown v.
 Board of Education, but the Boy Scouts of America included racially segregated units as late as 1974.

 In 1974, the National Association for the Advancement of Colored People sued in response to such racial discrimination in Latter-day Saints-affiliated troops.
 Two 12-year-old black Scouts sought to fill the role of Senior Patrol Leader.
 Mormon boys enter the lowest level of the priesthood at 12, and the church's rules required that the Senior Patrol Leader be a deacon with the church.
 Until 1978, Mormon doctrine prohibited people of African descent from being members of the priesthood, and thus black Scouts were prohibited from holding the office of Senior Patrol Leader in Mormon-affiliated troops.
 The parties ultimately reached settlement.

 BSA membership size

 In popular culture

 In 2001, South Park satirized the controversy over inclusion of gay men as scoutmasters.
-In that episode- entitled Cripple Fight- Big Gay Al, the local scoutmaster, is beloved by the boys.
+In that episode, "Cripple Fight", Big Gay Al, the local scoutmaster, is beloved by the boys.
 Under pressure from parents, BSA leaders kick Big Gay Al out of the group and he is replaced by a very regimenting and masculine man who goes on to commit abuses.